go-goyave/template/README.md

         </td>
         <td valign="top">
             <h3>Powerful functionalities</h3>
             <p>Goyave is accessible, yet powerful.
-The frameworks includes routing, request parsing, validation, localization, and more!</p>
+The framework includes routing, request parsing, validation, localization, and more!</p>
         </td>
     </tr>
 </table>

 Most golang frameworks for web development don't have a strong directory structure nor conventions to make applications have a uniform architecture and limit redundancy.
 This makes it difficult to work with them on different projects.
 In companies, having a well-defined and documented architecture helps new developers integrate projects faster, and reduces the time needed for maintaining them.
-For open source projets, it helps newcomers understanding the project and makes it easier to contribute.
+For open source projects, it helps newcomers understanding the project and makes it easier to contribute.

 ## Getting Started